 - Showing off

-- Requesting to play games such as pat-a-cake or chase.
+- Requesting to play games such as peek-a-boo

 - Joint Attention

-- Requesting information (directing a puzzled look or saying, “What’s that?”)
+- Requesting information while pointing (saying “What’s that?”)

-- Providing information to someone (“That’s a red truck”)
+- Providing information to someone while looking at the same item (“That’s a red truck”)

 Exercise: Early versus Intentional Communication